 - News & Compliance

-The Latest includes a brief update on federal and state level news.
+The Latest includes a brief update on federal and state level news on EEO-1 Rescission, Connecticut’s New AI Law, And The Faster Labor Contracts Act.

 - Leadership Development